camunda-community-hub/pyzeebe/README.md

 ### Worker

-The `ZeebeWorker` class uses threading to get and run jobs.
+The `ZeebeWorker` class gets jobs from the gateway and runs them.

 ```python
 import asyncio